A Practitioner's Guide to Kolmogorov-Arnold Networks: Practical ``Choose--Your--KAN'' Guide

 \section{Practical ``Choose--Your--KAN'' Guide}

+\textbf{When to prefer KANs over MLPs.} It is important to note that highly optimized MLP implementations remain the preferred choice in many high-throughput production settings where inference latency and hardware efficiency are the primary concerns.
+KANs are most advantageous when the learning problem benefits from explicit control over the underlying function space.
+In practice, KANs are preferable to standard MLPs when (i) data are sparse or expensive and fast convergence is required, (ii) a shallow architecture is desired for interpretability or stability, or (iii) prior knowledge about the solution structure is available.
+Examples include globally smooth or oscillatory functions (Chebyshev/Fourier bases), localized or multi-scale features (splines or wavelets), and nonsmooth or discontinuous behavior (Sinc- or rational-based KANs).
+In contrast, when large amounts of data are available and no structural prior is known, generic MLPs may remain competitive due to their simplicity and hardware efficiency.

-KANs form a flexible toolbox.
-The right choice depends on (i) your target function (smooth/oscillatory, discontinuous, multi-scale, periodic), (ii) constraints (time, memory, precision), and (iii) goals (accuracy, interpretability).
-Below is a concise, step-by-step recipe followed by two compact tables you can use as a checklist.
-The guidance synthesizes Sections~\ref{Basis}--\ref{convergence}.
+The correct configuration of KANs depends on (i) the structure of the target function (smooth, oscillatory, discontinuous, periodic, multi-scale), (ii) computational constraints (time, memory, precision), and (iii) desired properties (accuracy, interpretability).
+A clear seven-step recipe addressing these aspects is given below and is also presented in algorithmic form as Algorithm~\ref{alg:choose-kan}, synthesizing Sections~\ref{Basis}--\ref{convergence}.